Study programme

 During the first semester, you will take a combination of team-taught compulsory courses, research seminars and elective courses:

-• The Modern World and the State System: Historical and International Relations Theories.
-This core (compulsory) course provides a historical and theoretical analysis of key concepts and approaches in international relations and international political theory
+• The Many Faces of International Politics: History & Theory: This core (compulsory) course provides a historical and theoretical analysis of key concepts and approaches in international relations.

-• IR in Practice: This core (compulsory) course provides students with the opportunity to learn to find, identify, analyse and also draft key documents such as policy briefs and UN resolutions.
+• IR in Practice: This core course provides students with the opportunity to learn how to find, identify, analyse and draft key documents such as policy briefs and UN resolutions.
+It concludes with a daylong simulation assignment.

 • Research Seminars: Aiming to foster the students’ critical and analytical skills through researching and writing a proposal for further research, research seminars cover three broad themes: Conflict and Security, Europe and the World, Globalization and Global Governance.

 • Electives offer you the opportunity to specialise in two additional research areas.
-You can choose from among three themes, which focus on ’Security and Conflict’, ‘Europe and the World’, or ‘Globalization and Global Governance’, and which match the three research pillars of the History of International Relations team.
-Each theme is in turn subdivided into two case-studies, which can vary on a yearly basis, such as terrorism, Spain in a European context, and the Middle Eastern Conflict.
+You can choose from among three themes, which focus on ’Security and Conflict’, ‘Europe and the World’, or ‘Globalization and Global Governance’.
+Each theme is respectively subdivided into two case-studies courses (which can vary in content on a yearly basis) such as terrorism, Spain in an international context, the Cold War in the Balkans and the Middle Eastern Conflict.

 Semester 2 | Study periods 3 & 4